anibalsande/Group5-UDC-Seneca/README.md

 ## 2. System requirements
 The LRM App is designed for a Windows 11 operating system.

-Before you can use the LRM App, you will need to have the following software installed:
+Before you can use the LRM App, you need to have the following software installed:
+- GitHub Desktop
 - Python 3.13.0 or later
+- Visual Studio Code
-- Visual Studio 2022 or another C++ compiler.
+- Visual Studio Build Tools.

 If you do not already have the above software installed, use the instructions below to install them first.

+**To install GitHub Desktop**
+1. Download

 **To install Python 3.13.0**
 1. Download [Python](https://python.org/downloads/) for Windows.